 Since we started in 2009, we’ve created several literary programs for wordsmiths aged 2-12 that have proven to be hugely popular.
-Totsapalooza and Toronto Roald Dahl Day, for instance, are perennial season highlights for kidlit connoisseurs.
+Totsapalooza and Toronto Roald Dahl Day, for instance, have become perennial season highlights for kidlit connoisseurs.
+And we are constantly designing new programs, such as the DIY Superhero Lab.

-Our catalogue of programs is below.
+Our back catalogue of programs is below.
 It serves as the basis for the FREE programming we offer during the year in libraries and community centres across the GTA.
 We also routinely conduct private workshops for a modest fee, at schools and even birthday parties.
-Kindly note that our schedule is already booked-up for March (Break) 2017.
+Kindly note that our autumn 2017 schedule is booked solid.

 Upcoming public programs are posted on the Events page.